Ngā tauira Students

 GERMAN 101G German Language Introductory 1

-This course aims to provide German learners with basic vocabulary and conversational skills.
+Aims to provide German learners with basic vocabulary and conversational skills.

 HISTORY 103G Global History

-This course encourages students to think historically about concepts such as globalisation and global connectedness by examining key themes and developments that have affected the world’s peoples over the last six centuries.
+Encourages students to think historically about concepts such as globalisation and global connectedness by examining key themes and developments that have affected the world’s peoples over the last six centuries.